Raben Group

 Raben Group is a Dutch logistics company group.
-Its operations include contract logistics, warehousing, international road forwarding, domestic distribution, sea and air freight, intermodal transport and logistics services for fresh products (Fresh Logistics).
+Its operations include international road forwarding, domestic distribution, contract logistics, warehousing, sea and air freight, intermodal transport and logistics services for fresh products (Fresh Logistics).

 The first company established by the Raben family started its operations in Meddo/Winterswijk, Netherlands in 1931.
-Now, Raben Group operates in 15 countries: Netherlands, Poland, Germany, the Czech Republic, Slovakia, Hungary, Romania, Bulgaria, Austria, Ukraine, Greece, Lithuania, Latvia, Estonia, Italy and employs approximately 10,000 people.
-It has a network of depots in Europe, over 1,300,000 m2 of warehouse space and ca. 8,000 means of transport.
+Now, Raben Group operates in 15 countries: Netherlands, Poland, Germany, the Czech Republic, Slovakia, Hungary, Romania, Bulgaria, Ukraine, Lithuania, Latvia, Estonia, Austria, Italy & Greece and employs approximately 12,000 people.
+It has a network of over 160 depots in Europe, over 1,800,000 m2 of warehouse space and transports 17.500.000 shipments annually.